bcwood/alaskahikesearch-11ty/hikes/wolverine-peak.md

 The Mountain itself resembles a huge bowl (almost like a moon crater).
 Some people walk along the ridge around the whole perimeter.

-If you have some time in Anchorage and can't get away from the city, I heartily recommend this hike.
+If you have some time in Anchorage, I heartily recommend this hike.
 I think this is one of the best day hikes in the immediate Anchorage vicinity.

 ### Important Information